-Based on Law No. 40 Year 2007 regarding Limited Liability Company (“Company Laws”), the Company’s organs consist of the General Meeting of Shareholders (“GMS”), the Board of Commissioners (“BOC”) and the Board of Directors (“BOD”).
-They are assisted by the Committees and Corporate Secretary, and play an important role in the implementation of GCG.
+Based on Law No. 40 Year 2007 regarding Limited Liability Company (“Company Laws”), the Company’s organs consist of the General Meeting of Shareholders (“GMS”), the BOD and the BOC.
+They are assisted by Committees and the Corporate Secretary, and play an important role in the implementation of GCG.
 The Company’s organs are required to perform their functions based on prevailing regulations, the AOA and the GCG principles.

-In performing its oversight duties, the BOC is assisted by the following two Committees:
+In performing its oversight duties, the BOC is assisted by the following committees:

 2. Nomination and Remuneration Committee

 Mr. Gideon A. Putro has served as Corporate Secretary since 1 November 2014, based on the Decision Letter of the BOD dated 31 October 2014.
 His appointment as Corporate Secretary was reported to OJK on 1 November 2014.Read More